thisispriyanshugupta/BookRepoCrudFullstack/README.md

     npm install
     ```

+## Usage

-3. Start the React application:
+1. Start the backend server by running the Spring Boot application:
     ```sh
+    mvn spring-boot:run
+    ```

+2. Start the React application:
+    ```sh
     npm start
     ```

-## Usage

-1. Open your browser and go to `http://localhost:3000` to access the frontend.
+3. Open your browser and go to `http://localhost:3000` to access the frontend.

-2. Use the interface to add, view, update, and delete books.
+4. Use the interface to add, view, update, and delete books.

 ## Technologies Used

 - **Backend**: Spring Boot, Maven
 - **Frontend**: React, Node.js, npm
-- **Database**: (Specify your database here, e.g., H2, MySQL, PostgreSQL)
+- **Database**: (Specify your database here, e.g., MySQL, PostgreSQL)
 - **Version Control**: Git, GitHub

 ## Contributing